openformatproj/multirotor/README.md

 - **Acknowledgment**: Major contributors may be acknowledged in this section or other relevant parts of the documentation.
 - **Commit History**: All contributions will be visible in the commit history of the repository.
 - **Pull Request Description**: Please include your name or preferred alias in the pull request description if you'd like to be credited.
-- **Issues and Discussions**: Active participants in issues and discussions may also be acknowledged for their input and support.
+- **Issues and Discussions**: Active participation in issue discussions, providing feedback, and helping others are also valuable forms of contribution and may be acknowledged.

 # License